 There are lot of ways to optimize your WordPress blog in order to improve its loading time.
 Recently, I took few steps and reduced blog loading time to less than 1 second.

 Today, I am going to share you the best way to quickly reduce your blog loading speed.

 - Minifying a web page is one of the most common optimization strategy in web development.

-- Once minified, the actual code/file size reduces to great extent and hence the files are meant for quick download.
+- Once minified, the actual code/file size reduces to great extent and hence the files will be downloaded quickly from server to user.

 When I was looking to minify my blogs code, I short-listed these 5 plugins and tried them all.

 Here it goes, the best WordPress plugins to minify HTML/JS/CSS resources in your WordPress blog.

 This plugin minifies and also, caches the scripts.
 When you click “Advanced Settings”, you can exclude certain scripts that you don’t want to optimize.
 Also, there is an option to empty the cached scripts.
 Looks, it works with your CDN network also, though I haven’t tried that option.

 Autoptimize also supports combining the scripts together into a single file.